7 Things No One Tells You About Sex With Your Ex

 With familiarity comes knowledge and with that comes, well, great sex.
 When you've known someone so intimately and physically, there's a better chance you'll be able to climax because you're at ease with someone who knows exactly how to make your toes curl.
 So if you're not in the category of wanting to get back together with your ex and can just leave it at sex, then sex with an ex can be great.
 As long as you keep it to "just looking for an orgasm," as Silva explains.

-Similar to offering an end to idealization, sex with an ex, either once or multiple times, can give us the closure for which we might be looking.
+Similar to offering an end to idealization, sex with an ex, either once or multiple times, can help you get closure you're looking for.
 "Sometimes we idealize our exes because we haven’t found a replacement or don’t want to go through the dating process," says Silva.
 "It’s easier to romanticize your ex and the relationship in those moments.
 Sex with your ex can help reveal why you chose to remain apart."

 When it comes to having sex with an ex, it's important to tread lightly.
 It can be a slippery slope so it's important to know how you feel about them, the expectations you have for the situation, and, ideally, have an end point in mind.
 You can't go on sleeping with your ex forever because even if you're over them, you could end up getting stuck in a routine that holds you back from finding another relationship, one that's the full package and not just sex.
 Unless, of course, you just want sex at this point in your life.
 It all depends on you.